In the Swim

-Though it looks like a beaver tail, a platypus tail is not used for paddling.
-The tail is a storage tank.
+Though it looks like a beaver tail, a platypus tail is not used for paddling or communication.
+The flat tail is really a body fat storage tank.
 It can hold almost half of the animal’s body fat.

 Now See This

-A platypus’s eyes have lots of cells to take in color.
+A platypus’s eyes are loaded with extra color receptors.
 Yet, it does not use its eyes for hunting.
-Instead, these cells are used on land to spot predators.
+These receptors are needed at the water’s surface or on land to better spot predators.

-When it dives deep, a platypus closes its eyes.
-Since the fur on its eyelids is light, it looks like its eyes glow in the dark!
+When it dives deep, the platypus closes its eyes tightly.
+The fur on its eyelids is much lighter than the brown fur covering the rest of its body.
+This makes it look like its eyes glow in the dark!

-These adaptations have been shaped over millions of years.
-This mishmash mammal is a survival success story!
+Platypus adaptations have been shaped over millions of years.
+Though these traits may seem like an odd combination to us, this mishmash mammal is a survival success story.

 Lighter fur on its eyelids make this platypus’s eyes seem to glow when closed underwater.